konkaltsas/konkaltsas.github.io/_posts/2023-05-25-automation-toolkit-updates-iac-and-devop.md

 image: assets/images/2023-05-25-automation-toolkit-updates.png
 featured: false
 hidden: false
-rating: 4.5
+comments: false
 ---

 &nbsp;

-In this NetScaler Community Connect webinar we talked about the NetScaler's Automation Toolkit and the importance of DevOps and Infrastructure as Code.
-Then, we shared some news and recent updates.
+During this "NetScaler Connect" webinar I had the oportunity to talk about the NetScaler's Automation Toolkit and the importance of DevOps and Infrastructure as Code.
+Then, I shared some news and recent updates.

 ## Watch the recording